OUT & ABOUT

 The Murray to the Mountains Rail Trail

-The Rail Trail is a bitumen sealed bicycle trail following 98 kms of historic railway lines, from Wangaratta to Bright, via Myrtelford and connecting with Beechworth. www.murraytomountains.com.au
+A bitumen sealed bicycle trail following 98kms of historic railway lines, from Wangaratta to Bright, via Myrtleford’ and connecting with Beechworth.

 Hire a Mountain Bike